It’s been a while since we’ve talked about emergency preparedness.

-With all the bad weather across the country and especially the stories coming out of Atlanta, it’s time to make a car bag.
+With all the bad weather across the country, it’s time to make a car bag.
 This is different from a bug out bag, because those are stored in your house–which you can’t get to if something happens and you’re at work, for example.

 Imagine a situation like this: you’re at work and there’s an unexpected disaster.
 Here in California it might be an earthquake.
 Maybe the main freeway is closed because of a gas leak.
 Or a water main break prevents you from driving on a major street by your house.